Difference Between a Counselor and Social Worker

 Counselor vs Social Worker

-A counselor is the first responder to a vulnerable person who requires emotional or psychological support before, during, or after a serious situation occurs.
+A counsellor is the first responder to a vulnerable person who requires emotional or psychological support before, during, or after a serious situation occurs.

-At times, counselors may even be referred to as therapists.
+At times, counsellors may even be referred to as therapists.
 They work on a small scale by being in direct contact with the client in order to provide assistance individually.

 A social worker encourages clients to cultivate a better social understanding so that they can function justly in social situations.